rspec/rspec.github.io/source/blog/2019-05-11-rspec-rails-4-0-has-been-released.md

 ### Improvements to generators

-If you use generators, there is some improvements:
+If you use generators, there are some improvements:
 - The default hash syntax is now the Ruby 1.9 style in generated files to match Rails.
 - Request specs are generated instead of controller specs by default
 - New [generators][3] available (channel, generator, mailbox...)